JulioSimon/docs/tnp-documentation/introduction.md

    - Backup and disaster recovery systems

 This architecture ensures the portal can evolve over time to meet changing needs while maintaining performance, security, and reliability.

----

-The Tonga National Portal represents a significant advancement in Tonga's e-government capabilities, bringing government services closer to citizens and streamlining administrative processes.
-As the platform continues to evolve, additional features and services will be integrated to further enhance the digital experience for all users.